sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/vfp/scattering-only/scattering-only.cpp MPI initialization

-The custom log stream @ref sapphirepp::saplog "saplog" is used to output status and debug information to the console and logfiles.
+Next the command-line arguments are parsed and the custom log stream @ref sapphirepp::saplog "saplog" is initialized.
+It is used to output status and debug information to the console and logfiles.
-The verbosity level and logfile can be specified via the command line, see @ref sapphirepp::Utils::SapphireppLogStream::init "saplog.init()".
+The verbosity level and logfile can be specified via the command line, see @ref sapphirepp::Utils::SapphireppLogStream::init_parse "saplog.init_parse()".
 The default verbosity of `2` corresponds to progress information.
+Command-line arguments not related @ref sapphirepp::saplog "saplog" are the `parameter_filename` defaulting to `parameter.prm` and the `resume` flag (see @todo ref to resume section).

 @snippet{lineno} examples/vfp/scattering-only/scattering-only.cpp Saplog

-The parameter file is specified as a command-line argument.
-Therefore, the command-line arguments are processed, defaulting to the file `parameter.prm` if no argument is given.

-@snippet{lineno} examples/vfp/scattering-only/scattering-only.cpp Command line argument

 Next, all objects that declare runtime parameters are created.
 These include the
 @ref sapphirepp::VFP::VFPParameters "VFPParameters", @ref